OpenDSA/OpenDSA/RST/source/HashFuncExamp.rst

      return x % 16;
    }

-Note that "%" is the symbol for the mod function.
+Here "%" is the symbol for the mod function.

 .. inlineav:: hashFuncExCON1 ss
    :output: show